 Once you have control of the second rift, it’s time to win a big teamfight.
-By this point you'll have Oblivion Orb in a good game, making you a huge threat to their backline.
-A single multi-man hit or chunk onto their most fed carry should be enough to guarantee victory.
+By this point you'll have Riftmaker and start tanking up to multiply your value.
+This is the part where you scale into an absolute monster and become exceedingly hard to deal with.
 Keep in mind everything I said about fighting above and you should come on on top.
 Remember, you must survive in order to be able to drop Rift and secure the inhibitor.
 You can mow down an entire lane with that thing off the back of a won fight.

 Again, remember during these larger engagements that ult availability is paramount.
 If a fight breaks out and you don’t have your ult, get it back up first if at all possible, even if that means you arrive late.
-You’re more useful using it to attempt a clean up on the back end than trying to uselessly chip away at their frontline with auto attacks.
+You’re so much stronger with it than without it.

 Once you’ve killed a few enemies, pop down the Rift and take an inhibitor with your team.
 This will give you 5 minutes to set up an uncontestable Baron.
 Ideally this happens as close to its 20 minute spawn as possible, but the real world is rarely so neat and tidy.

 Late game (20:00 to end)

 If you’ve been doing your job, the all-important Dragon soul drake should be spawning soon, sometime between 22 and 24 minutes.
 Make sure that once again you ping it like crazy and set up vision control in the bot river ahead of time.
 You'd better believe you'll have to fight for this drake.

 If you've snowballed the game properly, you will have your all important 4th item completed.
 This is where the fun begins.
 You should have so much offensive and defensive value that contesting Soul is outright suicide.